-At Festival, selected Thespians who are graduating seniors can audition for more than $12,000 in scholarships offered by the International Thespian Society.
+At ITF, selected Thespians who are 2018 graduates can audition for more than $12,000 in scholarships offered by the International Thespian Society.

 Registering for auditions